derbear/aardvark-prototype/README.md

 $ cargo build --release
 $ go test -v
 ```
-The last test command should pass if setup went correctly.
+The last test command should pass if setup succeeded.

 Afterwards, go to `go-algorand` and follow the installation instructions there.

+### go-algorand

+You will need to build libsodium.
+The most straightforward way is to install `autoconf`, `automake`, and `libtool` for your system and then run `cd go-algorand; make`.

 ## Benchmarks